What is the Vocational Nursing program?

 *Information and qualifications subject to change.
 Please review Documentation before submitting applications.
 For questions please call the Nursing Education office @ (210) 486-2055

-Complete the application packet.
+Read carefuly through the program Information Packet and complete the Application Packet - both are found in the links below.
 The completed application packet and required documents must be placed in a 9 x 12 brown envelope and submitted in person to the St. Philip’s College Nursing Education Department.

 In Person Deliver to:

 All applicants must take the Test of Essential Academic Skills (TEAS) Exam and submit results along with completed application packet.
 The college offers on-campus TEAS testing at its MLK Campus.

 TEAS Testing has been suspended through May due to COVID-19 preventative measures that include temporary closure of St. Philip's College and its transition to online instruction.
 Please keep checking our website and that of ATI, to see when TEAS testing will resume.
 If you had registered to take TEAS during that time, you may call ATI at 1-800-667-7531 to request a refund.
 Thank you.